OU theses and dissertations

 Search for OU theses in the Library Search.
 To see only print theses click 'In the Walton Hall library' and refine your results to resource type 'Thesis'.

-OU staff and research students can borrow a consultation copy of a thesis (if available), we require 24 hours notice.
+OU staff and research students can borrow a consultation copy of a thesis (if available).
 Please contact the Library helpdesk giving the author and title of the thesis.